-The Criteria for Accreditation are the standards of quality by which the Commission determines whether an institution merits accreditation or reaffirmation of accreditation.
+The Criteria for Accreditation are the quality standards by which the Commission determines whether an institution merits or reaffirms accreditation.
 They are as follows:

 The institution’s mission is clear and articulated publicly; it guides the institution’s operations.

 A. The institution’s mission is articulated publicly and operationalized throughout the institution.

 B. The institution’s mission demonstrates commitment to the public good.

 C. The institution provides opportunities for civic engagement in a diverse, multicultural society and globally connected world, as appropriate within its mission and for the constituencies it serves.